mpaperno/DSEP4TP/doc/pages/Status.md

 Check the [Line Logger example](@ref example_line_logger) for a script/button combination which will store and display the last few errors received.

-There is also:
-* **List of created named instances** - This state contains a list of all the dynamic expression/script instances created by the plugin.
-  It may be useful to check (visually or with a conditional expression) whether an instance exists, for example to indicate an error condition if it doesn't
-	or only create a new instance inside an Event if it doesn't already exist.

 ## Logging

 The plugin logs operational message to a file.
 Two, actually.
 They are both located in your Touch Portal configuration folder, in the 'plugins/DSEP4TP' subfolder;